 Head: Dr. Hans-Peter Mock

 Secondary metabolites significantly contribute to the interaction of plants with their environment, e.g. by acting as defence compounds.
-Plants synthesize a plethora of secondary compounds in response to stresses, and the accumulated substances can show anti-microbial properties, contribute to protection against UV light and act as antioxidants or signalling molecules.
+Plants synthesize a plethora of secondary compounds in response to stresses, and the accumulated substances can show anti-microbial properties, contribute to protection against UV and high light and act as antioxidants or signalling molecules.

-Furthermore, the cellular responses of plants upon cold stress are analysed by metabolite analysis and proteome approaches.
+A primary focus are the cellular responses of plants upon cold stress, which are analysed by metabolite analysis and molecular characterization of candidate genes.
 Techniques for metabolite profiling are also used to characterize accessions from the IPK seed collection.
 Further research aims at the characterization of candidate genes related to drought tolerance and N-efficiency in potato on the protein level.

 The group has introduced techniques of proteome analysis as part of a functional genomics platform.
 They are based on the separation and mass spectrometrical detection of peptides after tryptic digestion of protein extracts.
 Proteome analysis includes post-translational modifications, e.g. phosphorylation.
 Data analysis is performed in close collaboration with bio-informatics groups.